theinsomnia9/procrastinate-demo/RETRY_STRATEGY.md

 ## 📊 Overview

-This application implements **exponential backoff** retry strategies using Procrastinate's built-in `RetryStrategy` class.
-All tasks automatically retry on failure with increasing delays.
+This application implements **true exponential backoff** retry strategies using a custom `ExponentialBackoffStrategy` class based on Procrastinate's `BaseRetryStrategy`.
+All tasks automatically retry on failure with exponentially increasing delays.

+**✨ Upgraded Implementation**: Now using true exponential backoff (2^n) instead of linear backoff for optimal retry behavior.

 ## 🎯 Configuration